 The U.S. spends more per capita on health services than any other country in the world.
 According to the Statista portal data, in 2000, national health expenditure per capita came to $4,881, and in 2017 this figure increased to more than $10 300.
 At that the Population Reference Bureau says that the number of Americans ages 65 and older is projected to more than 98 million by 2060, and “the 65-and-older age group’s share of the total population will rise to nearly 24 percent from 15 percent”.

-The lack of healthcare professionals and nurses is also a critical issue of healthcare system in the US.
-Demand for physicians grows faster than supply and this means patient having difficulties while getting high quality care and the hospitals are at risk of mistakes and misdiagnoses as well as of organizational failures.
+The lack of healthcare professionals and nurses is also a critical issue of the healthcare system in the US.
+Demand for physicians grows faster than supply and this means patient having difficulties while getting high-quality care and the hospitals are at risk of mistakes and misdiagnoses as well as of organizational failures.
 Nurses are also the workforce in high demand.
-They are the corner stone of health service provided by the American healthcare system.
+They are the cornerstone of health service provided by the American healthcare system.
 According to Sigma, in the US hospitals, 126,000 nursing positions remain unfilled, while 90 percent of long-term care facilities don't have enough nurses to provide even the most basic care.
-The growing shortfall of doctors and nurses will create more problems as the times passes.
+The growing shortfall of doctors and nurses will create more problems as time passes.
 And for sure every tool making their work easier and more efficient will be beneficial for the system from top to bottom.

 A New App for Chronic Disease Management – Is It Worth Powder and Shot?

 There is already a large variety of medical apps for health care professionals (HCP) and for patients.
-They help keeping track of personal health, recovery, medication dosing, monitoring, as well as doctor consultation making the doctor-patient interaction more convenient and less expensive.
+They help to keep track of personal health, recovery, medication dosing, monitoring, as well as doctor consultation making the doctor-patient interaction more convenient and less expensive.

 Healthcare app types as stated by Thinkmobiles include: